-GRI Content Location/Description Om ission Ref no. of the sector GRI Content Omitted requirements Reason Explanation the sector standard Ethical Manager nent 3.3 Management of material topics TAP approach to sustainability - Governance - Ethical Management and Policies - - - - Performance an d financial resilience 3.3 Management of material topics TAP approach to sustainability - Governance - Performance and Financial Resilience - - - - Emissions and cl imate change managemer nt 3.3 Management of material topics Environment - Emissions and Climate Change management - - - - Sustainable avia tion fuels 3.3 Management of material topics Environment - Sustainable Aviation Fuels - - - - Reduction, recy cling, reuse and upcycling of materials • 1 3.3 Management of material topics Environment - Reduction, Recycling, Reuse and Upcycling - - - - 3.3 Management of material topics Customer healt Recycling, Reuse and Upcycling - - - - material topics Recycling, Reuse and Upcycling - - - - Customer healt 3.3 Management of Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity - - - - Customer healt 3.3 Management of material topics Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity - - - - Customer healt 3.3 Management of material topics Occupational he 3.3 Management of Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity ealth and safety Our people - Occupational Health and Safety - - - - Customer healt 3.3 Management of material topics Occupational he 3.3 Management of material topics Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity ealth and safety Our people - Occupational Health and Safety - - - - Customer healt 3.3 Management of material topics Occupational he 3.3 Management of material topics Customer satisf 3.3 Management of Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity ealth and safety Our people - Occupational Health and Safety Our customers - Customer Satisfaction - - - -
+GRI Content Location/Description Omission Ref no. of Charles Consens Omitted requirements Reason Explanation the sector standard Ethical Manager nent 3.3 Management of material topics TAP approach to sustainability - Governance - Ethical Management and Policies - - - - Performance an d financial resilience 3.3 Management of material topics TAP approach to sustainability - Governance - Performance and Financial Resilience - - - - Emissions and cl imate change managemen t 3.3 Management of material topics Environment - Emissions and Climate Change management - - - - Sustainable avia tion fuels 3.3 Management of Environment - Sustainable - - - - material topics Aviation Fuels - cling, reuse and upcycling of materials - of materials - - - - Reduction, recyc Environment - Reduction, Recycling, Reuse and Upcycling of materials - - - - Reduction, recyc 3.3 Management of material topics Environment - Reduction, Recycling, Reuse and Upcycling of materials - - - Reduction, recyc 3.3 Management of material topics Customer healt 3.3 Management of Environment - Reduction, Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity of materials - - - - - Reduction, recyc 3.3 Management of material topics Customer healt 3.3 Management of material topics Environment - Reduction, Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity of materials - - - - - Reduction, recyc 3.3 Management of material topics Customer healt 3.3 Management of material topics Occupational he 3.3 Management of Environment - Reduction, Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity ealth and safety Our people - Occupational Health and Safety of materials - - - - - Reduction, recycles 3.3 Management of material topics Customer healt 3.3 Management of material topics Occupational healt 3.3 Management of material topics Environment - Reduction, Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity ealth and safety Our people - Occupational Health and Safety of materials - - - - - - - Reduction, recycles 3.3 Management of material topics Customer healt 3.3 Management of material topics Occupational healt and a second properties of material topics Customer satisf 3.3 Management of material topics Environment - Reduction, Recycling, Reuse and Upcycling h and safety Our customers - Health and Safety Our customers - Data Protection and Cybersecurity ealth and safety Our people - Occupational Health and Safety Our customers - Customer Satisfaction of materials - - - - - -

-GRI Content Location/Description Omission Ref no. of the sector CIKI Sofficial Omitted requirements Reason Explanation the sector standard Involvement witl n the community 3.3 Management of material topics Involvement with the community - - - - Standards by top oic , GRI 201: Economi c Performance 2016 201.1 Direct economic value generated and distributed Complementary information - Table 4 - - - - GRI 302: Energy 2 2016 302:1 Energy consumption within the Organization Complementary information - Table 5 - - - - GRI 303: Water a nd Effluents 2018 303.1 Interactions with water as a shared resource Water for human consumption at the TAP Campus is supplied by the EPAL (Empresa Portuguesa das Águas Livres) network.
+GRI Content Leastion (Personintian Omi Omission GRI Concent Location/Description Omitted requirements Reason Explanation the sector standard Involvement with the community 3.3 Management of material topics Involvement with the community - - - - Standards by top pic GRI 201: Economi c Performance 2016 201.1 Direct economic value generated and distributed Complementary information - Table 4 - - - - GRI 302: Energy 2 2016 ' 302:1 Energy consumption within the Organization Complementary information - Table 5 - - - - GRI 303: Water a nd Effluents 2018 • 303.1 Interactions with water as a shared resource Water for human consumption at the TAP Campus is supplied by the EPAL (Empresa Portuguesa das Águas Livres) network.
 To complement this, TAP has a licensed borehole, using the extracted water for secondary purposes, namely, washing floors and the irrigation system.
 TAP is responsible for monitoring consumption through water meters of the EPAL network and of the borehole. - - - - 303.2 Management of water discharge-related impacts TAP has a liquid effluent monitoring program where it performs (half-yearly) a 24-hour composite analysis at the point of connection to the Lisbon Airport collector network.
 This analysis is carried out by a laboratory accredited by the Instituto Português de Acreditação (IPAC).
 The results obtained are compared with the Public Notice issued by the Lisbon City Hall for the discharge of industrial effluents into the municipal collector. - - - -